 Transactions denominated in foreign currencies are translated into pound sterling (the functional currency of the Company) at the rate of exchange ruling at the date of transaction.
-All realised foreign exchange differences are taken to the income statement.
-Monetary assets and liabilities denominated in foreign currencies are translated into pound sterling at the rates of exchange ruling at the balance sheet date and are recognised in the income statement.
+All realised foreign exchange differences are taken to the statement of comprehensive income.
+Monetary assets and liabilities denominated in foreign currencies are translated into pound sterling at the rates of exchange ruling at the balance sheet date and are recognised in the statement of comprehensive income.